 Subject line- RE: Project manager role, interview on Wednesday at 4

 Dear Ms. X,

-I hope you’re well!
-I’m checking in on the project manager role.
+I hope you are well!
+I am checking in on the project manager role.
 It was great to meet with you earlier and I am looking forward to hear back from you for the update.
-Please let me know if there’s anything else I can provide to assist in the decision-making process.
+Kindly let me know if there is anything else that I can provide to assist in the decision-making process.

 When to send a second follow-up email after interview